bertomartin/git-recipes/content/04-working-with-branches.md

 ![Git branches point at specific commits in a chain of commits, while HEAD points at the current branch](images/git-branches.svg)

+## Working with remote branches

+Part of the nature of a distributed version control system like Git is communicating with other repositories.
+Without delving too much into workflows concerning remote repositories, usually a team of developers will use some kind of central repository as _canonical_ repository, while each developer individually has a clone of that repository on his local machine for development.
+At some stage, developers will push new code from their local repositories to the remote, central repository; other developers will then pull those changes back into their local clones.

+Users unfamiliar with Git often wonder how this can possibly work without generating heaps of merge conflicts.
+We have implicitly dealt with this issue already, but it bears some elaboration.

+First of all, Git is concerned with chains of commits, which tell Git how to manifest a collection of files and directories on disk.
+Different chains are named as branches.
+Every change _adds to_ the repository with new tree and commit objects, which are dependent on earlier tree and commit objects.

+When you add a remote repository in Git, you simply tell Git another location to look for branches.
+You can then use those branches like you would your local branches.
+Usually, you would set up mirroring branches

 In summary, we have made the following observations:

 1. Branches are simple pointers at existing commits.
 In Git, every commits belongs to a branch.